 We have a very close link with our Church of England infant school as well as strong links with our local junior and secondary comprehensive schools.

-On Wednesday and Saturday afternoons our church is always open for visitors with volunteers on hand to answer any questions or just to chat.
+On some Wednesday afternoons and every Saturday afternoon our church is open for visitors with volunteers on hand to answer any questions or just to chat.

 Whether you come to our services, attend one of our social events or just call in for a visit, you will be warmly welcomed.